mahavedalla/mahavedalla/docs/questions/tapas/what-are-the-thirteen-ascetic-practices-dhutanga.md

-# What are the thirteen ascetic practices (dhutaṅgā)?
+Question: What are the thirteen ascetic practices (dhutaṅgā)?
 Answer in Brief: -
  Category: Tapas
 Sutta References: Thag.16.7